bitcoin/bips/bip-0139/wallet_potential_usage.md

   value exactly.
 - **Nunchuk**: multisig-first with miniscript and timelock vaults, plus a `SignerTag::
   INHERITANCE` (`nunchuk.h:218-229`) and server/platform signer types.
+- **Bitkey**: a 2-of-3 where the three keys are distinct types in the code - `appKey: AppSpendingPublicKey`, `hardwareKey: HwSpendingPublicKey`, `serverKey: F8eSpendingKeyset` (`spending/SpendingKeyset.kt`).
+The mapping is unambiguous - app and hardware are `main`/`internal`, the Block-held server key is `cosigning`/`third_party` - but it is expressed as separate columns rather than an enum, so an exporter hard-codes it.

 In all four the role is currently *implied by structure* rather than stored as an attribute, which is precisely the information a flat `keys{}` dictionary loses on export.